-2. Question: Why do we keep hearing "You are cursed with a curse" from the pulpit when people are being requested to give?
+2. Question: Why do we keep hearing "You are cursed with a curse" of Malachi 3.9 from the pulpit when people are being requested to give?
 Answer: No one should be reading or citing that scripture as the verse for giving.
 The verse is no longer true today as we are no longer under the law.
 "The Law was given through Moses; grace and truth came through Jesus the Messiah."
 John 1.17.
 As well, it is not possible to curse God's people: "I will bless those who bless you, but I will curse anyone who curses you.”
 Genesis 12.3.

 Further, there is no compulsion in giving in the church.
 "Each should give according to what he has decided in his heart, not grudgingly or under compulsion".
 2 Corinthians 9.7 "God wants your gifts to "be genuine, not something extracted by pressure".
 2 Corinthians 9.5